 GeneCards Summary for VDAC1 Gene

 VDAC1 (Voltage Dependent Anion Channel 1) is a Protein Coding gene.
 Diseases associated with VDAC1 include Cystic Fibrosis and Gerstmann-Straussler Disease.
-Among its related pathways are HTLV-I infection and Apoptosis and survival_Regulation of Apoptosis by Mitochondrial Proteins.
+Among its related pathways are Apoptosis and Autophagy and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
 GO annotations related to this gene include protein kinase binding and voltage-gated anion channel activity.
 An important paralog of this gene is VDAC2.